electric-sql/electric/docs/reference/limitations.md

 We don't currently support any constraints except primary keys.
 You must remove all unique and check constraints from your Postgres data model.

 We have limited data type support.
-The basic two types are TEXT and INTEGER.
-You can track progress on wider Postgres type support on [electric-sql/electric/pull/331](https://github.com/electric-sql/electric/pull/331) and related PRs.
+Currently, we only support strings (`text` and non-length-limited `varchar`) and numbers (`smallint`, `integer`, `bigint`, `double precision`).
+The authoritative list of supported data types is maintained in the `Electric.Satellite.Serialization.supported_pg_types/0` function defined in [`components/electric/lib/electric/satellite/serialization.ex`](https://github.com/electric-sql/electric/blob/main/components/electric/lib/electric/satellite/serialization.ex).

 We also only support forward and additive migrations.
 Migrations that remove columns or make them more restrictive will fail when applied to electrified tables.